codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 - **Definition of the Principle:**
 The importance of Being direct :
-though the swath of recent graduates with unimpressive portfolios  there is a real need to connect with people when it is
+building the wrong  portfolio  of skills for the kind of career and personal achievements we want to create  example :
+	- we want to wrok on collaborative , professional program but mostly code scripts in isolation
+	- Directly learning the thing we want is too boring , so we settle for an applicaiton to make us feel good than  archive the real thing
+The opposite  of  directness is  often favor  in more traditional class room setting
+Directness is the hallmark of most ultralearning project  Roger
 - **Why It’s Important:**
 - **Key Examples:**
 Vatsal Jaiswal enter India with the dream of becoming architect . four year later armed with a newly  minted  degree and entering into the worse job market since the great depression that dream begin to be very far away .
 Frims were layoff every experience architects Most have given up , taking jobs out side their flied  .
 Vatsal Jaiswal  feel like he ahd been traned in creative design  project that was isolated from building code  , the firm  thing that hiring him will result in a lengthy  hiring training period , something a few firms could currently afford .
 He found a jobs at a large firms printing shop to scape by  and the shop provided him with experience on what the blue print film were using
-Assorted project from  university   , he focused on a single building of his own design   : a three-tower residential structure with raised courtyards and a modern aesthetic. the project push his skill with software future forcing him to learn new methods and ideas beyond the basic of his online tutorials this project also give him a jobs at two large firms
+Assorted project from  university   , he focused on a single building of his own design   : a three-tower residential structure with raised courtyards and a modern aesthetic. the project push his skill with software future forcing him to learn new methods and ideas beyond the basic of his online tutorials this project also give him a jobs at two large firms though the swath of recent graduates with unimpressive portfolios  there is a real need to connect with people when it is enough architectural skill that firms would hire him he opted to build a portfolio using the software those firms used and design his knowledge of design theories  interesting and fun .
+It was disconnected from the actual skill used in  companies

+Roger Craig did his Jeopardy! testing on the actual questions from past shows.
+Eric Barone learned video game art by making art for his video game.
+Benny Lewis learns to speak languages quickly by following a policy of attempting some back-and-forth dialog from the very first day.
+What these approaches share is that the learning activities are always done with a connection to the context in which the skills learned will eventually be used.
 - **Best Practices:**
 - **How to Apply This Principle:**